Energy is a human right. Utility shutoffs must stop.

 Stat: Utilities sent 122 million final shutoff notices, across 132 million households, in 2024 — 95 million for electric, 27 million for gas.
 While many households receive multiple notices in a year, a frightening monthly recurrence, this equates to 9 final notices for every 10 households.
 18 states exceed a 1:1 ratio; in Georgia and Louisiana, final notices outnumber households 2:1.

-Why this matters: Every notice is a series of frantic calls to human service agencies that are too often out of assistance funds, a skipped prescription, a series of sleepless nights and heart palpitations.
+Why this matters: Every notice is a series of frantic calls to financially strapped human service agencies, a skipped prescription, a series of sleepless nights and heart palpitations.
 The choice between a cold dinner and the energy to cook and refrigerate.
 Explaining to the children the choice to sweat or shiver through the night to keep a roof overhead.
 The unseen hustle for a payday loan that demands a 25% cut of hard-earned wages.
 Utilities and those who regulate them will tell you most notices don't end in a shutoff — as if that is a defense.
 It isn't.
 It is an admission that the threat itself is the business model.
 Utilities use shutoffs to rake in hundreds of millions in late fees, deposits, and reconnection fees.
 Fifteen million shutoffs a year rest on top of one hundred twenty two million threats a year.
 The whole structure, built on fear, exacts pain and humiliation.

 Insight 04 of 10